 Invasive tests can be used to benchmark other forms of non-invasive readings but not the other way around.
 Relying on non-invasive moisture readings can be expensive.
 Think twice.

 Get the Mdu Probes installed first.
-Follow up readings are currently $225 Auckland area.
+We recommend probes to be read twice every year to check seasonal variations.
 By the 3rd or 4th reading your investment has paid off.
 Getting accurate results often saves owners a reclad.
 At the worst the results may confirm a reclad is necessary, but may be able to be delayed for a few years to allow finances